jwtty/firsttry/readme.md

 # Git & Github
-Install git on Ubuntu
+* Install git on Ubuntu
-	sudo apt-get install git
+	`sudo apt-get install git`
+* Create a directory, Initiate a new repository
+`git init`
-git init // Create a directory, Initiate a new repository git add <file> // Add file to the stage, every time you modify the file and want to commit it to the repository git commit -m "Description" //Commit modified files to the master with comment, every time you modify the file and want to commit it to the repository
+git add <file> // Add file to the stage, every time you modify the file and want to commit it to the repository git commit -m "Description" //Commit modified files to the master with comment, every time you modify the file and want to commit it to the repository
 (git config --global user.email "you@email.com") // Set user email, for the first use